F1 constructor standings 2020 – points table and results - TheNewsTrace

-Greater than three months after it was scheduled to go forward, System 1 is again with two races underneath its belt and at the least eight extra to go.
+System 1 is again with three races underneath its belt and a minimum of seven extra to go within the F1 2020 calendar.

-The constructor standings are already portray an image of issues to return, with Mercedes inevitably dominating on the high following wins by Valtteri Bottas and Lewis Hamilton within the opening weeks.
+The constructor standings are already portray an image of issues to return, with Mercedes inevitably dominating on the high following three consecutive wins from the constructor within the opening weeks start proceedings.

-Ferrari have suffered a nightmarish begin to the season, Pink Bull have been spirited, however in the end behind the tempo of Mercedes, whereas McLaren seem like way more aggressive in 2020.
+Ferrari have suffered a nightmarish begin to the season, Purple Bull have been spirited, however finally behind the tempo of Mercedes, whereas McLaren seem like much more aggressive in 2020.

+Whereas the constructor championship seems to be solely heading in a single course, the midfield battle guarantees to maintain us enthralled all season.

+On high of McLaren, Renault and Racing Level have proven glimpses of actual potential within the open levels, whereas Ferrari and Purple Bull are more likely to be dragged into the combo as properly.

-Mercedes topped the constructor standings by a substantial margin final 12 months ending effectively over 200 points forward of their nearest challengers Ferrari – and with Hamilton and
+Mercedes topped the constructor standings by a substantial margin final 12 months ending properly over 200 points forward of their nearest challengers Ferrari – and with Hamilton and

 F1 constructor standings